 7. Primalogik

-Why It’s Great for Startups:
+Why It's Good for Performance-Led Teams:

 Primalogik is a performance management platform designed to simplify employee feedback, engagement, and goal tracking.
 It’s perfect for businesses looking for an easy-to-use solution to integrate performance reviews, 360-degree feedback, and surveys, improving organizational alignment and employee development.